mathigon/textbooks/transformations-and-symmetry/content.md

 ## Symmetry in Physics

-All of the symmetries we looked at so far were _visual_ in some sense – shapes, images or patterns we can see.
+So far, all the symmetries we looked at were _visual_ in some sense: visible shapes, images or patterns.
 In fact, symmetry can be a much wider concept:
 _immunity to change_.

 For example, if you like apple juice just as much as you like orange juice, then